 The main reason for someone requiring the assistance offered by a care home is that they are not able to take good care of themselves.
 This is usually due to medical conditions that make looking after themselves a challenge.
 Care homes are specifically intended to make life more enjoyable and healthier for people who can’t perform most essential everyday tasks for themselves.

 Care homes are also meant to protect vulnerable people from an increased possibility of hurting themselves by making accidents less likely to happen, thanks to the safe and monitored environment.
-For example, if you are looking at moving yourself or a loved one to a care home in Watford, you can base your decision on the high level of care afforded to all residents.
+For example, if you are looking at moving yourself or a loved one to a signature care home, you can base your decision on the high level of care afforded to all residents.
 A care home wants everyone who lives in it to receive the best care in safe and comfortable surroundings.
 You can trust these establishments to make the wellbeing of their residents their top priority.

 Moving to a care home will cost different amounts depending on where you look.
 Some care homes pride themselves on the luxury element of their care, whereas others are smaller and more affordable as a result.
 There are usually methods of preparing finances in advance of moving into a care home so that the costs are less of a burden.